danilocurvelo/imd0030-20242/lessons/search-trees.md

 {% include slides.html src="https://www.cs.princeton.edu/courses/archive/spring22/cos226/demos/52DemoTST/index.html" aspect_ratio="16/9" %}

 {: .hint }
 > Open the Algorithm Visualizations module to visualize ternary search trees.
 Insert words and predict how the data structure will change.
-Notice that the visualization differs from the slides in how they represent complete words.
 >
 > [Ternary Search Tree Visualization](https://www.cs.usfca.edu/~galles/visualization/TST.html){: .btn .btn-purple target="_blank" }
+>
+> Note that the visualization differs from the slides in how it marks complete words by going down one more time and creating an an extra node.

 ## 2-3 Trees